THIS IS SNOOKER

 The World Snooker Tour is made up of 133 professional players, including household names such as John Higgins, Mark Selby, Neil Robertson, Judd Trump, Ronnie O'Sullivan and Steve Davis.
 It's a multi-national tour with players from countries including China, Thailand, Hong Kong, Australia, Malta and Belgium.

-Amateur players also have the chance to compete in the PTC series.
+Amateur players also have the chance to compete in the European Tour and Asian Tour series.

 The World Snooker board has seven directors: Barry Hearn (Chairman), Brandon Parker, Eddie Hearn, Steve Dawson, Nigel Oldfield, Miles Pearce and Jason Ferguson.